Jean Baumgardner, MSN, FNP

 Gloria Marina Artiaga Raudales, B.A.
 Psychology

-Gloria Artiaga serves as the Project Director, leading on-the-ground operations in Honduras for The Solidarity Project.
-In this role, she implements and oversees The Solidarity Project’s current project, Mesa Comunitaria, a community micro-granting program, mobilizing community leaders across three different rural and peri-urban regions of Honduras to mobilize communities to enact their visions for positive social change.
-Gloria’s role is central to The Solidarity Project’s work and she is responsible for providing the support, training, and resources to make these visions a reality.
+Since 2018, Gloria Artiaga has served as the Project Director, leading on-the-ground operations in Honduras for The Solidarity Project (TSP).
+In this role, she implements and oversees TSP’s current project, Mesa Comunitaria, a community micro-granting program, mobilizing community leaders across three different rural and peri-urban regions of Honduras to mobilize communities to enact their visions for positive social change in addition to other TSP programs.
+Gloria’s role is central to TSP’s work and she is responsible for providing the support, training, and resources to make these visions a reality.

 Gloria brings close ten years of experience in community participatory development in Honduras.
 She began her work as a community leader and organizer in her home community of El Tule, a small village in the municipality of Cedros, Honduras.
 In 2010, she partnered with community leader, Yony Raudales and Board member Lauren O’Neill to found (Amigos de la Educación), a scholarship program to support education for rural youth in middle school, high school, and college to address the need in her community for increased access to education.
 Most recently, Gloria partnered with The Solidarity Project to implement a Youth Leadership Development program with ADLE students to develop student leadership and social-emotional skills to optimize the benefits of their education and to equip them to confront challenges in their lives and communities.